 It used to be that law firms would run billing software on a network computer or individual computer in their offices.
-To access their billing software, they’d literally need to be in their office.
+To access their billing software, they would literally need to be in their office.
 If lawyers were at home or on the road, there was literally no way to input time or access their billing software.
 Law firms also would have huge storage issues related to client files.

 With the advent of cloud-based practice management software, these days are fading away.
 Lawyers and law firms can now access their practice management software at home or on the road.
 In addition to simply begin able to enter time, cloud-based practice management software offers so much more.